-Charles D. Ellis, CFA, is chairman of the Whitehead Institute, Cambridge, Massachusetts.
+Charles D. Ellis, CFA, is chair of the Whitehead Institute, Cambridge, Massachusetts.

 Given the multiple dimensions on which investment organizations compete and seek to excel, the present and future leaders of the world’s many investment organizations would not be surprised to find that history’s masters of Grand Strategy — Clausewitz, Sun Tzu, and Mahan — all have important lessons in leadership to share with the leaders of contemporary investment management firms.